 When creating a user in Accelo, you'll be prompted to select the user's Access Level, AKA license, from a list of four options.
 This Access Level will determine what they can and can not do within your Accelo account.

 The administrator level offers users full, unrestricted access to all areas of Accelo.
-By default, the person who first created your Accelo account is created as an administrator, but additional administrator-level users can be added afterwards.
+By default, the person who first created your Accelo account is created as an administrator, but additional administrator-level users can be added afterward.

-This access level is meant for employees who are managing the Accelo account, and is offered at your standard per-user price.
+This access level is meant for employees who are managing the Accelo account and is offered at your standard per-user price.

 The professional level is the most commonly-used level, as it can be used to grant or restrict your users the ability to view, edit, and create work, as well as log time, across Accelo.